Rangnath Dol

 Rangnath Dol is a Hindu temple dedicated to the god Shiva on the bank of Joysagar Tank.
-It was built in 1703 by Sukhrungphaa near the main gateway on way from the Joysagar tank to the Talatal Ghar.
+It was built in 1703 by Sukhrungphaa near the main gateway on the way from the Joysagar tank to the Talatal Ghar.
 Large numbers of devotees continue to visit and offer puja in this temple.
 The sanctum of the temple enshrines a lingam.
-A do-chala mandapa is attached with the sanctum.
+A do-chala mandapa is attached to the sanctum.